tkwidmer/leather/_pages/classes/index.md

   <div class="col-sm-12">
     <p>
       Teagan is a talented educator.
 She holds a masters degree in theatre education and is now bringing her years years of experience as a teacher into the leather world.
-She has presented at Kinky Hallow and The SF Exiles.
+She has presented for the SF Exiles, Kinky Hallow, Foundations.
     </p>
   </div>
 </div>